humanswitch/wordpress-consentcookie/README.md

 4. add some [optional script](https://www.consentcookie.nl/documentation/plugins/ "Plugins reference")

 # Changelog
+## 1.3.0
+* change: new embedded version of configurator v2.1.0
+* feature: added sidebar with links to documentation and information about HumanSwitch
+* feature: custom path for CC and CCC

+## 1.2.1
+* fix: final version ConsentCookie 1.0.0 embedded

+#17 New embedded version of ConsentCookie 1.0.0
 ## 1.2
 * change: new embedded version of configurator v2.0.1
 * change: new embedded version of consentcookie v1.0.0